Originally Published: August 17, 2021

 - Returns of assets, capital employed, and equity

-Looking at these in more detail will help maximize profit further by identifying specific areas that can be improved.
-Your profit analysis will help identify expansion opportunities and market trends and it will give decision-makers the information they need to decide on the company’s direction.
+Looking at these in more detail will help maximize profit further by identifying specific areas—like revenue streams, operational costs, or product mix—that can be improved.
+Your profit analysis will help identify expansion opportunities, market trends, and break-even points, giving decision-makers the information they need to decide on the company’s direction.

-The intent of this blog post is to discuss the profitability analysis definition, and more specifically, the details of a customer profitability analysis which is different from a product line profitability analysis.
-The customer version looks at the various activities and expenses incurred in servicing a particular customer rather than profit per product.
+The intent of this blog post is to discuss the profitability analysis definition and, more specifically, the details of a customer profitability analysis which is different from a product line profitability analysis.
+The customer version looks at the various activities and direct costs incurred in servicing a particular customer rather than profit per product.
 It also provides you with a segmented view of your customers’ profit contribution to your organization.

 Why Is Profitability Analysis Important?

-With a profitability analysis, you’ll gain a window into how the net profit is broken down.
+With a profitability analysis, you’ll gain a window into how the net profit is broken down across revenue streams, variable costs, and overhead costs.
 Various factors contribute to the net profit figure and understanding these factors provides insights into how certain aspects of the company are performing.
-When it comes to your bottom line, net profit isn’t the only important number
+This clarity supports strategic decisions, such as optimizing pricing or reallocating resources to high-potential profit areas.

 How to Conduct a Profitability Ratio Analysis